salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setSetAnimalsSpecialListLongtimeYoungest

-Sets setAnimalsSpecialListLongtimeYoungest field with a value of type int.
+Sets setAnimalsSpecialListLongtimeYoungest field with a value of type string.

-    $query->setSetAnimalsSpecialListLongtimeYoungest(int);
+    $query->setSetAnimalsSpecialListLongtimeYoungest(string);

 #### ::setSetAnimalsSpecialListLongtimeOldest

-Sets setAnimalsSpecialListLongtimeOldest field with a value of type int.
+Sets setAnimalsSpecialListLongtimeOldest field with a value of type string.

-    $query->setSetAnimalsSpecialListLongtimeOldest(int);
+    $query->setSetAnimalsSpecialListLongtimeOldest(string);

 #### ::setEnableAnimalsSpecialListRecent